damonYuan/k8s-ss-kcp/README.md

 2. Why not SSH tunnel?

    Mostly it is about the stability and performance.
 SSH Tunnel requires the connection to be maintained, which makes it almost unusable when using cellular network over a mobile phone and traveling in a vehicle.
 Another thing is about the performance, while I think it is just minor issue for normal usage.
 To be honest I cannot feel the difference comparing purely ShadowSocks solution with the SSH tunnel one.

+3. Why the tcptun disconnect abruptly?

+   Mostly it's the ISP has block the huge UDP traffic.